Professor Allen performs bronchoscopy procedures at the Wesley Hospital in the Wesley Day Surgery.

 - 60506 Pathology

 You will need to recover from the procedure in the hospital for 2-4 hours, and may have a chest x-ray to make sure your lung has not collapsed if you have had a trans-bronchial lung biopsy or bronchial brushing’s.
-If you have been given drugs for sedation or a general anaesthetic for your safety you should:
+For your safety, after your general anaesthetic you should:

 - Be taken home by a responsible adult